Olivia Culpo Flaunts Major Cleavage In Tiny White Bikini While Enjoying A Beverage

-American fashion influencer and social media personality Olivia Culpo stunned her 4.7 million followers on Sunday, January 31, when she shared some sizzling-hot new photos of herself in a tiny bikini.
+American fashion influencer and social media personality Olivia Culpo stunned her 4.7 million Instagram followers on Sunday, January 31, when she shared some sizzling-hot new photos of herself in a tiny bikini.

-The 28-year-old model was captured on what appeared to be an outdoor balcony or deck for the two-slide series, as large rock formations were visible in the background.
+The 28-year-old model was captured on what appeared to be an outdoor balcony for the two-slide series, with large rock formations visible in the background.
 She stole the show as she struck two sexy poses that called attention to her famous physique.

-In the first image, she sat on her heels with the front of her body to the camera.
-She held a champagne flute with one hand while the other rested on her leg.
+In the first image, she sat back on her heels and faced the camera.
+She held a champagne flute in one hand while the other rested on her leg.
 She pushed her chest forward and cocked one hip to highlight her killer curves.
-She wore a pout on her face and directed her strong gaze towards the camera’s lens.
+She wore a pout on her face and directed her strong gaze toward the camera's lens.
 She emitted a more playful energy in the second snapshot as she threw her head back and smiled widely with her eyes closed.

-Her long brunette locks looked be in natural-looking waves as they fell around her back and shoulders.
+Her long brunette locks looked to be in natural-looking waves as they fell around her back and shoulders.
 She wore her nails short with a bold white polish that stood out against her tanned complexion.

 Olivia flaunted her enviable form in a scanty white bikini from Indah, a Balinese-based clothing company.
-Her top featured thin straps that went over her shoulders and down her back, a knotted design in the front, and padded cups that pushed forth a massive view of cleavage.
-She teamed the top with a matching, high-waisted, thong bikini that highlighted her curvy hips and flat core.
+Her top featured thin straps that went over her shoulders, a knotted design in the front, and small cups that displayed a massive view of cleavage.
+She teamed the top with a matching, high-waisted, thong that highlighted her curvy hips and flat core.

-In the post, she tagged the Instagram handles all of the designers she was wearing.
-In the caption, she shared a candy and smiley-face emoji.

-Sunday’s content went live four hours ago and has since amassed more than 81,000 likes, looking to be a hit with fans.
-Hundreds of fans also took to the comments section to praise the model on her body, good looks, and revealing ensemble.
+Sunday's content went live four hours ago and has since amassed more than 81,000 likes, looking to be a hit with fans.
+Hundreds of followers also took to the comments section to praise the model on her body, good looks, and revealing ensemble.

 "You are perfect," one individual wrote.